GoogleChromeLabs/lighthousebot/README.md

 If you need to generate a new OAuth token:

 1. Sign in to the `[lighthousebot](https://github.com/lighthousebot) Github account.
-The credentials are in the usual v password tool.
+(Admins: the credentials are in the usual password tool).
 2. Visit personal access tokens: https://github.com/settings/tokens.
 3. Regenerate the token. **Important**: this invalidates the existing token so other developers will need to be informed.
 4. Update token in `frontend/.oauth_token`.

 #### Deploy

+By default, these scripts deploy to [Google App Engine Flexible containers](https://cloud.google.com/appengine/docs/flexible/nodejs/) (Node).
+If you're running your own CI server, use your own setup :)

 Deploy the frontend: